MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-move-table-fields-between-extensions.md

 The goal is to allow developers to move fields between extensions.
 A field can be moved from a base table to a table extension, or from a table extension to another table extension.

-When a field is moved from one extension to another the data will follow the move.
+When a field is moved from one extension to another the data follow the move.
 This means that the data is preserved during moving fields.

-The takeover of a field that doesn't exist, will create the field on the table.
-In this case there's no data available to move to the destination.
+The takeover of a field that doesn't exist, creates the field on the table.
+In this case, there's no data available to move to the destination.

-Each move needs changes in the source extension that owns the field and the destination, which will take over the field.
+Each move needs changes in the source extension that owns the field and the destination, which takes over the field.
 To be able to move a field, the owner of the field must first allow a takeover.
-This will be done by setting the `Obsolete` property of the field to `Moved` and to set the destination extension app ID.
+This is done by setting the `Obsolete` property of the field to `Moved` and to set the destination extension app ID.

-In this case, the field is considered moved out and no other object can take a reference on this field because it's simply removed from the extension, the data, however, will be preserved until this field is taken over.
+In this case, the field is considered moved out and no other object can take a reference on this field because it's removed from the extension, the data, however, is preserved until this field is taken over.
 On the other side in the destination taking over the field, this is identified by adding the `MovedFrom` property.
-Where the value of this property is the app ID of the source extension, which means if this field already exists on the server, it'll be taken over by the new extension.
+Where the value of this property is the app ID of the source extension, which means if this field already exists on the server, it will be taken over by the new extension.
 Taking over the field where the source doesn't allow the move is considered a hostile takeover and it's not allowed.
-In a case of hostile takeover, an error will be created during the synchronization of the extension.
+In a case of hostile takeover, an error is created during the synchronization of the extension.
 To validate if a move of a field is valid, the latest version of the source must allow the field to be moved to the new destination.

 Moving a field can be combined with moving a table.
 For example, a table can be moved to a new extension and some of the fields extracted back to the previous owner of the table.
 To do so, you must first move the table.
 In the second step, you must search some of the fields to be moved to the new extension, which is the previous owner of the table.
 You must also create a new table extension object in the previous owner extension and move the fields to that table extension.